panda3d/panda3d-docs/programming/audio/index.rst

 or compile Panda3D from source with the appropriate settings to keep them out of the build.

-**Note for users of Panda3D 1.5.4 and under:** If you are using FMOD and a 64-bit operating system, you might run into a strange assertion error or even a crash if the memory address of the sound exceeds 4 billion.
-This is because of an issue in FMOD.
-To avoid being affected by this issue, you must make sure your memory usage doesn't exceed 4 GiB (which is not likely, and even impossible on 32-bit systems).

 .. toctree::
    :maxdepth: 2